Indiana's Mortgage Foreclosure Redemption Laws

 Basically, a borrower must pay the debt amount (pre-judgment) or the judgment amount (post-judgment) before the sheriff’s sale.
 Otherwise, in Indiana. the right to redeem terminates with the sale.
 In Re Collins, 2005 Bankr.
 LEXIS 1800 (S.D.
 Bankr.
 2005).
 “Once a sheriff’s sale takes place, a mortgage-debtor is no longer the title holder . . ..”
 Id.
 Judge Coachys concluded, in Collins, that a sheriff’s sale is complete when the hammer falls and that the actual delivery of the sheriff’s deed is purely ministerial.
 Id.
 At the sale, when the sheriff's deputy or the auctioneer says "Sold!" the party's over.

 Post-sale exception.
 There is narrow exception to the post-sale rule, but the exception does not apply to borrowers.
 As explained in detail in my April 12, 2012 post, certain lienholders mistakenly omitted from the foreclosure process have limited remedies under I.C. § 32-9-8.

-I often represent lenders, as well as their servicers, entangled in loan-related litigation, including disputes arising out of tax sales.
-If you need assistance with such a matter, please call me at 317-639-6151 or email me at [email protected] Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted to your left.
+I represent lenders, loan servicers, borrowers, and guarantors in foreclosure and real estate-related disputes.
+If you need assistance with a similar matter, please call me at 317-639-6151 or email me at [email protected] Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.